suncoast-devs/handbook/warm-ups/mcdonalds.md

 ---
-title: Challenge: Click on the Golden Arches
+title: Click on the Golden Arches
 ---

 Recreate this amazing layout: